maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 - Some email clients don't support embedded CSS (i.e. in `<style>`)
 - Embedded styles are often discarded when an email is forwarded

-Because of this, Tailwind's `important` option is set to `true` in Maizzle - this way responsive utilities can actually override the inlined CSS.
+Maizzle adds `!important` by default to all variant, screen or modifier classes - basically all CSS that could not be inlined.
+This way, things like responsive utilities can actually override the inlined CSS.

 <alert>Only CSS in `<style>` tags will use `!important`, inlined CSS in `style=""` attributes will not.</alert>